Branford

-Project Consultants: Fuss & O’Neill
+Project Consultant: Fuss & O’Neill

-Location: The geographic boundaries for this planning effort will be the Branford River on the south, Kirkham Street and Maple Street on the west, Montowese Street on the east, and Main Street/South Main Street on the north.
+The geographic boundaries for this planning effort will be the Branford River on the south, Kirkham Street and Maple Street on the west, Montowese Street on the east, and Main Street/South Main Street on the north.

-Situation: Flooding from the Branford River occurs when the river (a tidally-influenced estuary) overtops its banks and water flows through an underpass serving a one-way street off Indian Neck Road at the railroad grade.
+Flooding from the Branford River occurs when the river (a tidally-influenced estuary) overtops its banks and water flows through an underpass serving a one-way street off Indian Neck Road at the railroad grade.
 The Town refers to this underpass as “the cattle crossing.”
 When floodwaters pass through the underpass, they cause inundation of Meadow Street and the Hammer Field area.
 In its Coastal Resilience Plan (2016), the Town evaluated different options for providing a closure structure or permanently sealing the underpass.
 Members of the public did not support permanent closure.
 A plan view concept design was prepared with photo renderings of several closure structures, and these were appended to the Coastal Resilience Plan.
 Significant work would be required to construct a closure structure, requiring coordination with Amtrak and identifying a place to house the movable gate.

 At the present time, the Town’s primary concern is working with Amtrak to allow the use of the railroad grade as a temporary levee.
 This possibility was extensively reviewed by the Army Corps of Engineers in its study of the Long Wharf concepts for flood protection in nearby New Haven.
 The Corp’s selected alternative for Long Wharf is to install a flood barrier along the edge of the embankment rather than converting the railroad grade into the flood barrier.
 The Long Wharf study may be reviewed for more information.